krnwonseungee/p2-guide/week-2/learning-objectives/javascript-the-language.md

 1. I can create object blueprints (classes for all intents an purposes) using the function `prototype` property and the `new` keyword
 1. I can accurately trace what [this](http://trephine.org/t/index.php?title=Understanding_JavaScript%27s_this_keyword) will be in most instances
 1. I can copy properties from one object into the prototype of a constructor function to add behavior to its instances
+1. I understand that the variable scopes captured by functions are kept around as long as the function is referenced by other code

 ## :+1: :+1: :+1:
 1. I write functions that return functions when appropriate